Hiking in the

 Oak Sinks – Six of us walked into White Oak sinks,

-in the When I first starting hiking in the Smokies, in 1997, White Oak Sinks was still a carefully
+When I first starting hiking in the Smokies, in 1997, White Oak Sinks was still a carefully

 guarded spot that had little foot traffic going into it.
 However, several